BErukky/smart_expense_tracker/README.md

 # Smart Expense Tracker

-A simple and clean Flutter app to track your daily expenses.
+A beautiful and intuitive Flutter app to track your daily expenses.
+Features a stunning welcome screen with animations and smooth transitions.
 Built with Flutter and Dart, this app allows you to add, view, and delete expenses with local storage support.

 ## Features